bnjs/bnjs.github.io/notes/sam-altman-ideas-products-teams-and-execution-highlights.md

 ### Choosing co-founders is one of the most important decisions you make in the life of your startup and you need to treat it as such.

-### Choosing a random random cofounder, or choosing someone you don't have a long history with, choosing someone you're not friends with, usually ends up in disaster.
+### Choosing a random random co-founder, or choosing someone you don't have a long history with, choosing someone you're not friends with, usually ends up in disaster.

-### A good way to meet a cofounder is to meet in college.
+### A good way to meet a co-founder is to meet in college.

-### If you're not in college and you don't know a cofounder, the next best thing I think is to go work at an interesting company.
+### If you're not in college and you don't know a co-founder, the next best thing I think is to go work at an interesting company.

-### It's better to have no cofounder than to have a bad cofounder, but it's still bad to be a solo founder.
+### It's better to have no co-founder than to have a bad co-founder, but it's still bad to be a solo founder.

 ### For the top twenty most valuable YC companies, almost all of them have at least two founders.
 And we probably funded a rate of like one out of ten solo teams.

 ## YOU NEED RELENTLESSLY RESOURCEFUL CO-FOUNDERS

-### You definitely need "relentlessly resourceful" cofounders.
+### You definitely need "relentlessly resourceful" co-founders.

-### You're looking for cofounders that need to be unflappable, tough, they know what to do in every situation.
+### You're looking for co-founders that need to be unflappable, tough, they know what to do in every situation.
 They act quickly, they're decisive, they're creative, they're ready for anything.
 They're like James Bond.

 ### You need someone that behaves like James Bond more than you need someone that is an expert in some particular domain.

-### As I mentioned earlier, you really want to know your cofounders for awhile, ideally years.
+### As I mentioned earlier, you really want to know your co-founders for awhile, ideally years.

 ## YOU WANT A TOUGH AND CALM CO-FOUNDER

-### In addition to relentlessly resourceful, you want a tough and a calm cofounder.
-Especially if you feel like you yourself aren't, you need a cofounder who is.
+### In addition to relentlessly resourceful, you want a tough and a calm co-founder.
+Especially if you feel like you yourself aren't, you need a co-founder who is.

 ## YOU WANT A TECHNICAL CO-FOUNDER

-### If you aren't technical you want a technical cofounder.
+### If you aren't technical you want a technical co-founder.

-### It's become popular to say, "We don't need a technical cofounders, we're gonna hire people, we're just gonna be great managers."
+### It's become popular to say, "We don't need a technical co-founders, we're gonna hire people, we're just gonna be great managers."
 That doesn't work too well in our experience.

 ### Software people should really be starting software companies.
 Media people should be starting media companies.

 ## TWO OR THREE FOUNDERS IS IDEAL

-### In the YC experience, two or three cofounders seems to be about perfect.
+### In the YC experience, two or three co-founders seems to be about perfect.
 One, obviously not great.
 Five, really bad.
 Four works sometimes, but two or three I think is the target.

 ## TRY NOT TO HIRE